haowu97/netlify/content/posts/Courses20-21/InternationalFinance/04InterestRateParity.en.md

 - When the domestic currency appreciates, the initial cost of investing in foreign currency deposits decreases, thereby raising the expected rate of return of foreign currency deposits.

-Figure: The Relation Between the Current Dollar/Euro Exchange Rate and the Expected Dollar Return on Euro Deposits
+*Figure*: The Relation Between the Current Dollar/Euro Exchange Rate and the Expected Dollar Return on Euro Deposits

-- Given $E_{\$ / \epsilon}^{e}=1.05$​ and $R_{\epsilon}=0.05$​, an appreciation of the dollar against the euro raises the expected return on euro deposits, measured in terms of dollars.
+- Given $E_{\$ / \epsilon}^{e}=1.05$ and $R_{\epsilon}=0.05$, an appreciation of the dollar against the euro raises the expected return on euro deposits, measured in terms of dollars.

 ![](https://cdn.jsdelivr.net/gh/henrywu97/FigBed@master/Figs/20210803094646.png)

-Figure: Determination of the Equilibrium Dollar/Euro Exchange Rate
+*Figure*: Determination of the Equilibrium Dollar/Euro Exchange Rate

 - Equilibrium in the foreign exchange market is at point 1, where the expected dollar returns on dollar and euro deposits are equal.

 ![](https://cdn.jsdelivr.net/gh/henrywu97/FigBed@master/Figs/20210803095151.png)

 ## Interest Rates, Expectations, and Equilibrium

+So far, we have assumed that interest rates and people's expectations are fixed.

+What happens if we relax these assumptions one at a time?

 ### The effects of changing interest rates